ThomasZiegler/Efficient-Smoothing-of-Dilated-Convolutions/README.md

-# Title
+# Efficient Smoothing of Dilated Convolutions for Image Segmentation
-This is the code for reproducing the experiments of our paper "title".
+This is the code for reproducing the experiments of our paper *Efficient Smoothing of Dilated Convolutions for Image Segmentation*.
 The code is based on the source code of the paper [Smoothed Dilated Convolutions for Improved Dense Prediction](http://www.kdd.org/kdd2018/accepted-papers/view/smoothed-dilated-convolutions-for-improved-dense-prediction), see original README below.

 ## Changes compare to source code
 * Addition of our proposed pre-filters:

-We added our proposed pre-filters (Average, Gaussian, and an Aggregation of them) in the dilated.py file.
-Small changes also in the network.py and model.py file
+   We added our proposed pre-filters (Average, Gaussian, and an Aggregation of them) in the ```dilated.py``` file.
+Small changes also in the ```network.py``` and ```model.py``` file
 * Add training/validation iterations

    Add the possibility for cyclig training and validation.
 The model is trained for a certain number of steps, afterwards the validation is performed.
-This will be itterated until the defined number of iterations is reached.
+This will be iterated until the defined number of iterations is reached.
-Changes performed in:   - dilated.py
-                        - model.py
+   Changes made in ```dilated.py``` and ```model.py```.

+* Extend the logging to Tensorboard

+   During training and at the end of each validation the IoU per class and the mean IoU (mIoU) are logged to be viewd in TensorBoard.
+Changes performed in ```model.py```.

-* Scripts for easy using on ETHZ's Leonhard cluster With the command "source setup.sh" one can set the parameters for the PASCAL VOC 2012 dataset With the command "source setup.sh cityscapes" one can set the parameters for the Cityscapes dataset With the command "sh train.sh" one can start the training/validation.
+* Scripts for easy using on ETHZ's Leonhard cluster

+   With the command ```source setup.sh``` one can set the parameters for the PASCAL VOC 2012 dataset

+   With the command ```source setup.sh cityscapes``` one can set the parameters for the Cityscapes dataset

+   With the command ```sh train.sh``` one can start the training/validation.
 (Ensure that the datasets are located at the path defined in setup.sh)

-With the command "sh clear.sh" one can clean the workspace after an training/validation.
+   With the command ```sh clear.sh``` one can clean the workspace after an training/validation.
 All important log files will be combined in a tar file.

 ## How to run
+* Clone this repo

+* Download the needed models and data sets

+   The [DL Model](https://polybox.ethz.ch/index.php/s/bN8tygteBgOdUzv) file contains the pre-trained deeplabv2 models and the augmented PASCAL VOC 2012 dataset.

+   The [Cityscapes](https://polybox.ethz.ch/index.php/s/xxOtMP63jZprmr7) file contains the Cityscapes dataset.

+* Source your workspace

+   Use the script  ```setup.sh ``` to source the workspace.
+Make sure that either the datasets are at the locations specified in the file or change the file accordingly.

+* Start the training

+   Use the script  ```train.sh ``` to train the model.
+The parameters given in the main.py perform 20'000 training steps on the PASCAL VOC 2012 dataset with our proposed average filter.

+## README of the source Repo
+***

 ># Smoothed Dilated Convolutions for Improved Dense Prediction
 >